pliniker/dot_xmonad/README.md

 # My xmonad configuration

-* works with gnome-flashback, xmonad and taffybar 3.0.0 from apt in Ubuntu 19.04
+* works with gnome-flashback, xmonad and taffybar 3.0.0 from apt in Ubuntu 20.04

 See `install.sh`

+Notes:

+* emacs 24bit terminal is broken